mitoavina/xampp-here/README.md

 # XAMPP-Here

-**XAMPP Web Root Changer** is a tool designed to simplify the process of changing the web root directory in XAMPP without the need to manually modify settings or restart services.
+**XAMPP-Here** is a tool designed to simplify the process of changing the web root directory in XAMPP without the need to manually modify settings or restart services.

 ## Features